bob-ros2/bob_coquitts/README.md

 -   Converts text from a ROS topic into audible speech.
 -   Supports a wide range of pre-trained Coqui TTS models.
 -   Enables zero-shot voice cloning using XTTS models and a reference WAV file.
+-   Optionally saves generated speech to a WAV file, with automatic unique filename generation.
 -   GPU (`cuda`) or CPU acceleration.
 -   All key settings are configurable via ROS parameters.